Skip to main content

 .collect(Collectors.groupingBy(Person::city, Collectors.counting()));

-// Average salary per city
+// Average salary per group

 Map<String, Double> avgSalaryByCity = people.stream()